Chicago opens a new door to foreign entrepreneurs

 The first Global Entrepreneur in Residence program, announced in Massachusetts in 2014, has sponsored 23 entrepreneurs and created 406 jobs.
 According to Craig Montuori, the executive director of the coalition, the program has seen interest from colleges and universities across the country.

 Chicago's announcement comes just before the start of the new H-1B season -- people can start applying on April 3.
-The EIR program itself is under increased scrutiny, with President Trump saying he wants to crack down on misuse of work visas.
+The H-1B program itself is under increased scrutiny, with President Trump saying he wants to crack down on misuse of work visas.

 A draft executive order that started circulating in January would alter numerous visa programs, including the H-1B.